 High School (Ninth Through Graduation)

 This is where you need to keep track of grades, credits, etc. as in a transcript.
 The link below will take you to a post with an excel transcript.
 Don’t worry if you don’t have excel, you can also open it in google sheets.

 The below pathway is typical of college entrance requirements.
 It’s not necessary to work towards MS requirements as those are for Public School students.
 Set your own goals for your child, get them to help.
 Customize their path to fit where they want to go include their passions and interests along the way.
-If there are things you don’t feel qualified to teach, don’t forget that you can do dual enrollment during 11th and 12th grade that will fulfill the high school credit, and the freshman year credit in one go.
+If there are things you don’t feel qualified to teach, don’t forget that you can do dual enrollment during 11th and 12th grade that will fulfill the high school credit and the freshman year credit with the same class.